 - Wizard's Apprentice Problem - Text by M. Alan Kazlev

-Failing to give a program or nanodevice a correct stopping condition.
+Failing to give a program or nanotech device a correct stopping condition.